kieranabrennan/to-beat-or-not-to-beat/README.md

 ## Setup & Usage

 ### Inference
-There are three options for inference using a pre-trained model in Inference.ipynb: record ECG from a Polar H10 HR monitor, load pre-recorded ECG data, sample the Physionet dataset.
+There are three options for inference using a pre-trained model in Inference.ipynb: 1) record ECG from a Polar H10 HR monitor, 2) load pre-recorded ECG data, 3) load a sample from the Physionet dataset.

 #### 1. Polar H10 Inference
 - Put on the Polar H10 chest strap
-- Run the first cell in Inference.ipynb, which connects to the Polar H10 via Bluetooth and takes a 60 second ECG recording, and preprocesses the data
+- Run the first cell in Inference.ipynb, which connects to the Polar H10 via Bluetooth and takes a 60 second ECG recording
-- Run the last cell, which loads the model and runs inference to display the results
+- Run the last cell, which loads the model, runs inference, and displays the results

 #### 2. Pre-recorded ECG Inference
 - Uploaded a pre-recorded ECG .edf file into the data directory.
 This can be recorded for example with the "Polar H10 ECG Analysis App" on the Google Play Store